 This is some bullshitty Golden Dawn picture from the book.
 The bird at the bottom has serious attitude and the lad at the top is wearing a wiggy.

 This one was pretty good too.
 It’s mostly about vampires and werewolves.
 It discusses the potential causes of vampirism and lycanthropy without getting too bullshitty.
-There was also a nice section on Vlad the Impaler, and it has lots of cool pictures, including this saucy snap of Theda Barra.
+There was also a nice section on Vlad the Impaler, and it has lots of cool pictures, including this saucy snap of Theda Bara.

 What a babe!